jedmesilva/coletivo-bank/replit.md

 ## Changelog
 - June 20, 2025.
 Initial setup
 - June 20, 2025.
 Updated account page Pix section: changed title to "Ações", updated button labels to "Receber Pix" and "Enviar Pix", improved responsive layout with grid system
+- June 20, 2025.
+Moved actions section from body to header: replaced SummaryCard with actions buttons in header, adapted styling for colored background with transparency effects

 ## User Preferences